-When comparing your heart to that of your canine companion, his heart is similar to yours in form and identical in function.
+When comparing your heart to that of your canine companion, you will find that dog heart anatomy is similar to yours in form and identical in function.
 There are differences, however, when it comes to the rates at which these two hearts beat, and the commonly diagnosed cardiac diseases of humans and dogs.

 The canine heart and the human heart each have four chambers.
 The upper chambers are the right and left atria, and the lower chambers are the right and left ventricles.
-Leading into the right atrium are the two largest veins in the body, the venae cavea.
+Leading into the right atrium are the two largest veins in the body, the vena cava.
 Leading out of the right ventricle is the pulmonary artery, and the pulmonary veins lead blood into the left atrium.

 The largest artery in the body, the aorta, directs blood out of the left ventricle.
 A series of valves keeps the blood flowing in a uniform and orderly direction to carry out the function of blood circulation.

 Among the subtle structural differences between a human heart and a canine heart is the number of pulmonary veins.
 The human heart has four to five pulmonary veins.
 A canine heart can have anywhere from four to eight.
-Other differences include the positioning of venae cavea and slight differences in the sizes and shapes of the atrial appendages.
+Other differences include the positioning of vena cava and slight differences in the sizes and shapes of the atrial appendages.

 Both the canine heart and the human heart carry out the same function of pumping oxygenated blood to the rest of the body to nourish cells and promote their functions.
 The dog circulatory system, as with humans', is a closed system that consists of the heart, the arteries, and the veins.